-No. Title Issue Objective Actions Custodian Timeframe G4 that requires holistic approach.
+No. Title Issue Objective Actions Custodian Timeframe G4 Asset management It is a statutory requirement that requires holistic approach.
 In the past year or two a series of initiatives has positively advanced the organisations approach to managing its assets.
-There is a risk that focus might be predominantly on data input rather than strategic outcomes but current initiatives are starting to address this. demarcation of responsibility for asset management and skills/resources allocated is essential.
+There is a risk that focus might be predominantly on data input rather than strategic outcomes but current initiatives are starting to address this.
+Revision of functional demarcation of responsibility for asset management and skills/resources allocated is essential.
 Focus on a more strategic and corporately driven approach will be appropriate with clear explanation of the difference between corporate asset management and each Asset Custodian's role.
 Review and coordination of existing planning initiatives will be necessary to facilitate effective integration.
-Sustained and meaningful management to the objectives demarcation of responsibility for asset management and skills/resources allocated is G4.1 Appoint dedicated Enterprise Asset Manager reporting to Director Corporate Governance and Financial Services DCGFS Q3 2016/17 G4.2 Revise and reset project plan for establishment of enterprise asset management EAM Q1 2017/18 management and each Asset Custodian's role.
-Review and coordination of existing planning initiatives will be necessary to facilitate effective G4.3 Define and demarcate roles of Enterprise Asset Manager, Asset Custodians and Asset Users (including service providers and program managers) CEO Q4 2016/17 Sustained and meaningful management and Council G4.4 Establish an Asset Management Group to facilitate ongoing discussion with Asset Custodians DCGFS Q3 2016/17 G5 Risk management Work has commenced on improving risk management but the current risk Enhancement of the risk management framework and policy and application of that to G5.1 Finalise Risk Management Framework and Policy MCGS Q2 2017/18 management framework needs enhancement and is not adequately resourced.
+Sustained and meaningful management and Council commitment to the objectives is essential.
+G4.1 Appoint dedicated Enterprise Asset Manager reporting to Director Corporate Governance and Financial Services DCGFS Q3 2016/17 Completed G4.2 Revise and reset project plan for establishment of enterprise asset management EAM Q1 2017/18 G4.3 Define and demarcate roles of Enterprise Asset Manager, Asset Custodians and Asset Users (including service providers and program managers) CEO Q4 2016/17 G4.4 Establish an Asset Management Group to facilitate ongoing discussion with Asset Custodians DCGFS Q3 2016/17 Completed G5 Risk management Work has commenced on improving risk management but the current risk management framework needs enhancement and is not adequately resourced.
 Current policy is not adequate.
-Whole of organisation awareness and needs enhancement and is not adequately resourced. all operations is essential.
-Meaningful and embedded development of Strategic and G5.2 Establish strategic and operational risk registers MCGS Q2 2017/18 Operational Risk Registers that drive risk related decision- making (including audit plans) G5.3 Establish risk management procedures and reporting regime MCGS Q2 2017/18 commitment is not sufficient. is important. is important.
-G5.4 Adopt hierarchy of operational risk registers and incorporate into business plans MCGS Q2 2017/18
+Whole of organisation awareness and commitment is not sufficient. gement improving risk management management framework and but the current risk policy and application of that to G5.1 Finalise Risk Management Framework and Policy MCGS Q2 2017/18 all operations is essential.
+Meaningful and embedded development of Strategic and Operational Risk Registers that drive risk related decisionmaking (including audit plans) is important.
+G5.2 Establish strategic and operational risk registers MCGS Q2 2017/18 G5.3 Establish risk management procedures and reporting regime MCGS Q2 2017/18 G5.4 Adopt hierarchy of operational risk registers and incorporate into business plans MCGS Q2 2017/18